-Students are introduced to ideas from the four major fields of social studies: civics (respecting one another, cooperating, and obeying rules); geography (understanding where places, people, and things are located); history (what happened in the past), and economics (how and why people work, earn money, and buy things) They study these topics by exploring guiding questions to initiate inquiry such as “Why are there rules?” and “What is my own story?”.
+Students are introduced to ideas from the four major fields of social studies: civics (respecting one another, cooperating, and obeying rules); geography (understanding locations of places, people, and things); history (what happened in the past), and economics (why people create, buy, sell, or trade goods and services).
+They explore guiding questions such as “Why are there rules?” and “What is my own story?”
 Each topic has a related supporting question.
-These two types of questions are included as generative examples to help teachers and students develop their own questions suited to grade-level appropriate texts, learning, and play.
+These questions are included as generative examples to help teachers and students develop their own questions suited to grade-level appropriate texts, learning, and play.

 Pre-K History and Social Science Topics